The governance gap in enterprise AI agents

 Start with a pilot analysis

 Upload a sample trajectory file from your production agent environment.
-Get a 10-page forensic PDF report with behavioral breakdown, waste quantification, and a signed certificate.
+Get an observation-only structural PDF report with loop/stagnation evidence, cost exposure, and cryptographic receipts.
 First analysis free with code PIONEER.

 For custom deployment, on-prem options, or volume pricing: contact@caum.systems